ehjaylorenzo2-byte/Better-Me/README.md

    ```
 4. Schedule it to run every 5 minutes: Supabase Dashboard -> Edge Functions -> `send-reminders` -> Cron -> `*/5 * * * *`.
 (If your project doesn't have the Cron UI yet, use `pg_cron` + `pg_net` to `POST` the function URL on the same schedule -- both are free on Supabase's free tier.)
 5. In the app, go to Profile -> Notification Settings -> **Enable Push Notifications** on each device that should receive reminders.

+**What actually gets sent.** An hour before any scheduled habit, once per
+schedule per day — a habit with a morning and an evening schedule gets both.
+A
+midday list of everything still unmarked, sent once between 12:00 and 13:00
+Philippine time.
+And an evening nudge between 20:00 and 21:00 on days with no
+income or expense recorded at all, which is what the Finance reminders switch
+controls.
+Every send is written to `reminder_deliveries` first and a unique
+index makes a second send impossible, which is what allows a run to reach back
+up to an hour and pick up anything a missed cron tick dropped.

 Without this setup, the app still works fully -- you just won't get push reminders when the app isn't open.